 In a recent interview we did together, Imperative's Arthur Woods went into more detail on the importance of purposeful work.

-How do you instil a sense of purpose?
+How do you instill a sense of purpose?

 Show an employee exactly how their work impacts their team, and why their contributions matter.
 Take a step further and illustrate the importance of that same work, as its effects reverberate across the organization.